A WRITING RETREAT WITH LYZ LENZ

 Have a writing friend you want to work closely with?
 Bring them.
 Or make a new one here.

-We’re being intentional about fostering spaces for connection and collaboration through small-group sessions, quiet creative rituals, and unstructured time that invites creative thinking.
+We’re being intentional about fostering spaces for connection and collaboration through small-group sessions, quiet creative rituals, and the kind of unstructured time that allows for musing with your muse.

 Your Guide to Falling Forward

-Your guide through it all is Lyz Lenz—quick-witted, acid-tongued, and brilliantly vulnerable.
-Her most recent book, This American Ex-Wife, is part memoir, part social and political analysis, and wholly unforgettable.
+Your guide through it all is Lyz Lenz: brilliant, acid-tongued, and deeply vulnerable.
+Her most recent book, This American Ex-Wife, is part memoir, part social commentary, part political analysis—and as incisive as it is intimate.

 Raised in a conservative Christian family and homeschooled in Texas, Lyz stepped into one story early—love, marriage, motherhood—only to discover she was meant for another.

-Now, from her home in Cedar Rapids, Iowa, she writes with fire and clarity about the mess and meaning of modern life.
-Her Substack, Men Yell at Me, has become a refuge for readers seeking truth with a side of humor—and a little righteous rage.
+From her home in Cedar Rapids, Iowa, she writes with fire and clarity about the mess and meaning of modern life.
+Her popular Patreon newsletter, Men Yell at Me, has become a refuge for readers seeking truth with a side of humor and a little righteous rage.

-Over the weekend, you’ll write with her, laugh with her, and maybe even cry over a few mini lobster rolls.
-One thing’s for sure: you’ll leave with a sharper voice and a deeper sense of what matters.
+Over this four-day retreat, you’ll write with her, laugh with her, and maybe even cry over a few mini lobster rolls.
+One thing is for sure: you’ll leave with a sharper voice and a deeper sense of what matters.

 The Villager Cafe was created as a place where journalism, conversation, and community life intersect—a cafe by day, and a gathering space for ideas, storytelling, and cultural events by night.
 The cafe is part of the broader work of the Midcoast Villager, an independent newsroom dedicated to covering the people, ideas, and communities that make Maine’s midcoast unique.

-Programs like this retreat help support that mission.
-By participating in Falling Forward, guests are not only investing in their own creative work but also helping sustain thoughtful, independent local journalism at a time when it is increasingly rare.
+Programs like this retreat support that mission.
+By participating in Falling Forward, guests not only invest in their own creative work but also help sustain thoughtful, independent local journalism at a time when that is increasingly rare.
 It’s one more way storytelling continues—on the page, around the table, and within the community that makes it possible.

-We can help coordinate rides and carpools for anyone wishing to participate in advance.
+Participants are responsible for their own transportation.
+We are happy to help coordinate rides and carpools for anyone wishing to participate in advance.
 Further details will be available upon request.

 Travel Details & FAQ